HMS Leda (1892): Design and construction

 Leda was 230 ft long between perpendiculars, with a beam of 27 ft and a draught of 12 ft.
 Displacement was 810 LT.
 Two triple-expansion steam engines, fed by four locomotive boilers, drove two propeller shafts.
 The machinery was heavier than that installed in the Sharpshooters, and was slightly downrated (from 3600 ihp to 3500 ihp) to improve reliability.
 This gave a speed of 18.7 kn.

-The ship was armed with two 4.7-inch (120 mm) QF guns mounted fore and aft on the ships centreline, backed up by four 3-pounder (47 mm) guns (two in single mounts on the ship's beam and two in casemates forward) and a single Gardner machine gun.
+The ship was armed with two 4.7-inch (120 mm) QF guns mounted fore and aft on the ship's centreline, backed up by four 3-pounder (47 mm) guns (two in single mounts on the ship's beam and two in casemates forward) and a single Gardner machine gun.
 Five 14-inch torpedo tubes were fitted (one fixed in the ship's bow and two twin mounts), with three reload torpedoes carried.
 The ship had a crew of 91.

 Leda was laid down at Sheerness Dockyard on 25 June 1891 and launched on 13 September 1892.
 She was completed in November 1893 at a cost of £62,145.